IRS Publication 463: Car-Related Business Expenses & Deductions

 If you’re a small business owner or at least self-employed, you are aware of the importance of maintaining precise records to maximize your tax deductions.
 This is particularly true regarding costs associated with travel, entertainment, gifts, and auto expenses.

 You must keep sufficient records and supporting paperwork, as required by the IRS, to prove any deductions you claim.
-We’ll delve deeper into the IRS Publication 463 recordkeeping requirements in this part of the article.
+Generally, you must keep detailed records of business expenses that include the followin information:

 • The date of the expense